 - The concentration has an EU dimension and falls within the exclusive jurisdiction of the European Commission; or

 - The concentration does not meet the Italian turnover thresholds.

-- A clearance decision – in this case, the ICA considers that no further investigation is required because it is already clear that the notified transaction raises competition concerns.
+- A clearance decision.
+In this case, the ICA considers that no further investigation is required because it is already clear that the notified transaction raises competition concerns.
 No remedies can be imposed by the ICA in relation to a Phase I decision.
-However, the ICA can subject a Phase I clearance to remedies offered by the parties.
+The ICA can however subject a Phase I clearance to remedies offered by the parties.

 At the end of the Phase II investigation, the ICA may:

 - prohibit the merger; or

 - subject the approval of the transaction to the adoption of specific remedies, either offered by the parties or imposed by the ICA.